lucas-z99/MangaReader/README.md

 It's an image browser.
 Kinda old fashion but I love it.

 ### Why bother?
-For a long while every other reader on PC is either clunky or ugly.
+Other reader on PC is either clunky or ugly.
 So one day I figure why not try building one myself..

 ### Features